reddgr/zero-shot-text-classification/README.md

 # zero-shot-text-classification
 The scripts and notebooks in this repository are used to fine-tune an NLI language model for zero-shot text classification.

+Dataset available on Hugging Face: [reddgr/nli-chatbot-prompt-categorization](https://huggingface.co/datasets/reddgr/nli-chatbot-prompt-categorization))
-## Model available on Hugging Face: zero-shot-prompt-classifier-bart-ft
+Model available on Hugging Face: [reddgr/zero-shot-prompt-classifier-bart-ft](https://huggingface.co/reddgr/zero-shot-prompt-classifier-bart-ft))

+## Model: zero-shot-prompt-classifier-bart-ft

 This model is a fine-tuned version of [facebook/bart-large-mnli](https://huggingface.co/facebook/bart-large-mnli) on the [reddgr/nli-chatbot-prompt-categorization](https://huggingface.co/datasets/reddgr/nli-chatbot-prompt-categorization) dataset.